-Mescaline is a plant based phenethylamine psychedelic substance.
-It is found in cacti from the lophophora and echinopsis (formerly known as trichocereus) genera.
+Mescaline is a plant-based phenethylamine psychedelic substance.
+It is naturally found in cacti from the Lophophora and Echinopsis (formerly known as Trichocereus) genera.
 The most common of these cacti are the Peyote, San Pedro, and Peruvian Torch.
-They are slow growing cacti found in the southern United States, Mexico, Central America, and South America.
-A typical preparation of these cacti includes cutting off the top of the cacti while leaving the tap root for new heads to grow.
+They are slow-growing cacti found in the southern United States, Mexico, Central America, and South America.
+A typical preparation of these cacti includes cutting off the top of the cacti while leaving the taproot for new heads to grow.
 The tops of the cacti are then dried and either chewed or steeped into a tea in order to produce Mescaline’s psychedelic effects.

 Some acacia species contain Mescaline as well, such as Acacia Berlandieri and Fernasiana.
 Typically, Acacia species are leafy trees with psychoactive alkaloids commonly found in their barks and leaves.
 Unlike the cacti mentioned earlier, acacia species that contain Mescaline also tend to have much higher concentrations of other psychoactive compounds.
 This gives the Acacia species a unique trip due to the combination of various psychoactive compounds.

 Mescaline is the common name for 3,4,5-trimethoxyphenethylamine.
-It is a Phenethylamine type molecule which puts it in the same category as substances such as MDMA, MDA, and various other Amphetamines.
+It is a Phenethylamine type molecule that puts it in the same category as substances such as MDMA, MDA, 2CB and various Amphetamines.
 This similarity with Amphetamines gives Mescaline an empathetic aspect to it not seen in most other psychedelics.
 Like MDMA, Mescaline increases both cognitive and emotional empathy in its users.

 Emotional empathy is when you unconsciously feel the emotions of someone else, while cognitive empathy is when you actively try to understand how and why someone is feeling the way they do.
 While it is still very introspective like most psychedelics, it projects the user outward as well, by enhancing their ability to empathize with others and reflect on how their actions affect the world around them.